ErikPrantare/Mandelscape/README.md

 To use dvorak mode, start Mandelscape with `--dvorak` flag.
 Controls can be found at the bottom of src/main.cpp.

+# Additional info
+Colors are calculated in shaders/shader.frag.
+This file can be edited to use different coloring algorithms. shaders/orbit\_trap.frag contains a coloring algorithm using orbit traps and the `time` variable to move them around.
+Rename orbit\_trap.frag to shader.frag to see how it looks.

 ![](preview.jpeg?raw=true "Title")